fatalinha/assignment/1-data-cleaning/README.md

 | no_escaped_unicode(right)	| 2 |
 | **Total**	            | 744517 |

+As shown in the table of filtered sentences, the main issues are too short segments, unbalanced sentence ratio, wrong language and unfluent segments.

 ## Corpus Statistics:
 | Corpus  | Sentences |  Words |